This post may contain affiliate links.

 Made with oatmeal, protein powder, honey, and chocolate (for happy measure), these healthy homemade Peanut Butter Protein Bars are no-bake and require only a bowl and some elbow grease.

-While store-bought protein bars are fine from time to time, nothing tastes quite as wonderful as making your own wholesome homemade protein bars (or Oatmeal Breakfast Bars).
+While store-bought protein bars are fine from time to time, nothing tastes quite as wonderful as making your own wholesome homemade protein bars.

-• Also, SO YUMMY.
-The texture of these homemade protein bars is soft and chewy (check out Peanut Butter Protein Cookies for another melt-in-your-mouth protein treat).
+Also, SO YUMMY.
+The texture of these bars is soft and chewy (check out Peanut Butter Protein Cookies for another melt-in-your-mouth protein treat).

-• Money-saving.
-Protein bars are expensive to buy!
+They’ll save you some money, too.
+Protein bars are so expensive to buy!
 Making them yourself is a fraction of what they cost at the store.

 5 Star Review